Siggg/culottes/README.md

 This blockchain application distributes cryptomoney from donors to people who match criteria specific to your cause.
 100% decentalized and autonomous redistribution of wealth, without intermediaries.
 Culottes disrupts social justice systems and redistributes additional income to people who need or deserve it.

-Culottes lets your community vote and bet on whoever deserves or needs additional income according to your cause requirements.
-It collects volunteer donations (and taxes on votes) then redistributes that cryptomoney as additional income to elected beneficiaries.
+Culottes lets your community vote and bet on whoever deserves or needs additional income according to your cause criteria.
+Their votes select beneficiaries.
+It collects volunteer donations (and taxes on dapp votes) then redistributes that cryptomoney as additional income to selected beneficiaries.

-Anybody can claim they match the cause requirements and apply for income.
+Anybody can claim they match the cause criteria and apply for income.
 Anybody can vote for or against any candidate.

 See [the live prototype being built](https://siggg.github.io/culottes).